 Task How To To open a motion in the main viewer Double-click on its preview.
-To expand or collapse all Click the Expand/Collapse All Categories tools () under the Search button.
+To expand or collapse all categories (expand bars) simultaneously Click the Expand/Collapse All Categories tools (under the Search button.
+To view the names and PDB IDs of the first/last Hover over the preview.